Grain Free Dutch Baby, Keto Friendly, Paleo

 How to Sweeten a Grain Free Dutch Baby

 As far as a sweetener and confectioner’s sugar, I used powdered erythritol (Swerve).
-You can use stevia, or skip this and just top with fresh berries.
+You can also top with fresh berries.
+Read here why I use Swerve as my sweetener.

 How to Make a Grain Free Dutch Baby Dairy Free